Updated on July 6, 2022

 In 'Voices of the Dibang Resistance' the grassroots collective called Dibang Resistance shares an emotional message with the members of their Idu Mishmi community.

-FAC members favourable to hydro project in Dibang Valley
+April 23, 2020: FAC members favourable to hydro project in Dibang valley

-Tree loss to be reimbursed with plantations in Dibang Valley
+April 27, 2020: Tree loss to be reimbursed with plantations in Dibang valley

-Another scientist writes to govt., warns about climate change impact in Dibang Valley over hydro projects
+April 28, 2020: Another scientist writes to govt., warns about climate change impact in Dibang valley over hydro projects

-2.7 Lakh Trees to be Felled in Dibang Valley, Scientists Oppose Hydropower Project
+April 29, 2020: 2.7 Lakh Trees to be Felled in Dibang valley, Scientists Oppose Hydropower Project

 Additional resources will be added to this page as and when they become available.